Questions — Parshah Terumah

 12) Many things are allowed in the Mikdash that are forbidden outside it (at least on Shabbat).
 The cherubim are clearly the sort of molten images that are forbidden in the second commandment.
 How is this permitted?
 Who would see this representative art?

 13) What is meant by “hammered work?”
 Hammered as opposed to what.
-The stones of the alter are not to be made with iron instruments. ?
+The stones of the altar are not to be made with iron instruments. ?

 14) How do the cherubim compare with the holy animals of the chariot?